inuimasataka/inuimasatakainfo/README.md

 (6) Spiritual Security: To consider how death, suffering and the living body and mind based on the tradition of rnal 'byor bla na med pa'i rgyud may or may not be described by the findings of modern science, such as medicine, neurology and brain science.
 To devise a method of spiritual security using the rnal 'byor bla na med pa'i rgyud method of practice based on these considerations.

-(7) Peacebuilding: In relation to the above, to investigate the diversity and inclusive environment of the Indo-Pacific and Buddhist worlds, especially the inclusive environment surrounding dialogue and thought, and to contribute to the future peace-building of human society in terms of language, dialogue, logic, law, philosophy, thought and spirituality.
+(7) Peacebuilding: In relation to the above, to investigate the diversity and compassionate and inclusive environment of the Indo-Pacific and Buddhist worlds, especially the inclusive environment surrounding dialogue and thought, and to contribute to the future peace-building of human society in terms of language, dialogue, logic, law, philosophy, thought and spirituality.
 In this process, it is necessary to analyse the narratives in terms of what is told and what is not about suffering.

 ## Scope of Buddhist Studies